Cryptoking28/MonisAgent/merged/nextjs/README.md

 Our [API and developer documentation](http://monisagent.github.io/node-monisagent/docs/) for writing instrumentation will be of help.
 We particularly recommend the tutorials and various "shim" API documentation.

-## Usage
+## Client-side Instrumentation

 Next.js is a full stack React Framework.
-This module augments the Node.js Monis Agent agent, thus any client side actions will not be instrumented.
-However, below is a method of adding the [Monis Agent Browser agent](https://docs.monisagent.com/docs/browser/browser-monitoring/getting-started/introduction-browser-monitoring/) to get more information on client side actions.
+This module augments the Node.js Monis Agent agent, thus any client-side actions will not be instrumented.
+However, below is a method of adding the [Monis Agent Browser agent](https://docs.monisagent.com/docs/browser/browser-monitoring/getting-started/introduction-browser-monitoring/) to get more information on client-side actions.

 ```js
 import Head from 'next/head'